OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 # Integrate Office Scripts with Power Automate

 [Power Automate](https://flow.microsoft.com) integrates your script into a larger workflow.
-You can add the contents of an email to a worksheet's table or create actions in your project management tools based on workbook comments.
+You can use Power Automate do things like add the contents of an email to a worksheet's table or create actions in your project management tools based on workbook comments.
 If you are new to Power Automate, we recommend visiting [Get started with Power Automate](https://docs.microsoft.com/power-automate/getting-started).
 There, you can learn more about automating your workflows across multiple services.

-## Script input
+## Passing data from Power Automate into a script

 All script input is specified as additional parameters for the `main` function.
-For example, if you wanted to have a script take a `string` representing a name as input, you would change the `main` signature to `async function main(context: Excel.RequestContext, name?: string)`.
+For example, if you wanted a script to accept a `string` that represents a name as input, you would change the `main` signature to `async function main(context: Excel.RequestContext, name?: string)`.

-Input is provided through Power Automate as static values, [expressions](https://docs.microsoft.com/power-automate/use-expressions-in-conditions), or dynamic content.
+When you're configuring a flow in Power Automate, you can specify script input as static values, [expressions](https://docs.microsoft.com/power-automate/use-expressions-in-conditions), or dynamic content.
 Details on an individual service's connector can be found in the [Power Automate Connector documentation](https://docs.microsoft.com/connectors/).

-When adding script parameters, consider the following allowances and restrictions.
+When adding input parameters to a script's `main` function, consider the following allowances and restrictions.

 1. The first parameter must be of type `Excel.RequestContext`.
 Its parameter name does not matter.